SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Ring App Incident Breakdown

-If you still want to do some comparison shopping, though, Ring also offers lots of different types of video doorbells to fit any need or budget.
+That said, if you still want to do some comparison shopping, Ring also offers lots of different types of video doorbells to fit any need or budget.

 For instance, if you’re looking to save some cash, their original Video Doorbell is only $99.
 You also have a wired option in the Video Doorbell Pro.
 The Pro model is slightly more expensive than the Video Doorbell 3, but it boasts a slimmer design and a more reliable (hardwired) connection, which we like.